NextFaze/power-adapters/README.md

 }
 ```

+Note that `RecyclerDataAdapter` can be found in the `com.nextfaze.powerdata:power-data-recyclerview-v7` module.

 ## Invalidating and reloading

 At some stage you'll want to request a reload of the elements from the remote source.
 You can do this using `reload()`,